 At Coastal Valley Dermatology, we’re dedicated to educating people about skin cancer and the need for early detection.
 Skin cancer is the most common form of cancer in the United States and affects over two million people every year.
-If you are at risk for skin cancer or notice an abnormality like an irregular mole or patch of skin, you should ask Dr. Roya Javid about getting a skin cancer screening.
+If you are at risk for skin cancer or notice an abnormality like an irregular mole or patch of skin, you should schedule a skin cancer screening with Carmel Dermatologist Dr. Roya Javid.

 Early detection is vital with skin cancer.
 If it’s detected before its penetrated the skin, the typical survival rate is around 99 percent.
 If undetected, the cancer can advance which causes the survival rate to fall drastically.

 The American Cancer Society has found common skin cancer risk factors to include:

 - Unprotected and/or excessive exposure to ultraviolet (UV) radiation